maxdobeck/eurotrip/_posts/2018-1-31-First-day-in-London.md

 * Everyone thinks my lack of knowledge about their currency is hilarious.
 No I don't know which one is a ten pence, I don't know what the hell a pence is.
 * Everyone's dream is to immigrate to California.
 * Trains are dope.
 * The UK does _not_ use the Euro.
 They are on the pound.
-Whoops
+Whoops.
+* Water fountains have also not been invented here.